sanket0x/code-translator-poc/README.md

 ## 📄 License

 MIT License - feel free to use this project for learning or as a starting point for your own applications.

-## 🙏 Acknowledgments

-- Built with vanilla JavaScript (no frameworks!)
-- Styled with custom CSS (no UI libraries!)
-- Powered by OpenAI GPT-4

----

-**Made with ❤️ for hackathons and learning**